Kanang anak Langkau

-WO1 Temenggong Datuk Kanang anak Langkau, SP, PGB, PGBK, PBS (Rt) (2 March 1945 – 3 January 2013) was a Malaysian hero and soldier from the Iban Dayak community in Sarawak.
-He was in the Royal Ranger Regiment and Regimental Sergeant Major of 8 Renjer (8th Rangers) of the Malaysian Army with his tag number of 901378.
+Kanang Anak Langkau (2 March 1945 – 3 January 2013) was a Malaysian soldier from the Iban Dayak community in Sarawak.
+He was in the Royal Ranger Regiment and Regimental Sergeant Major of 8 Renjer (8th Rangers) of the Malaysian Army with his tag number 901378.
 He was awarded the Panglima Gagah Berani and Seri Pahlawan Gagah Perkasa medals from the Yang di-Pertuan Agong, Sultan Ahmad Shah on 3 June 1981.
-He is the sole recipient of both the Seri Pahlawan Gagah Perkasa and Pingat Gagah Berani, and was the last living recipient of the Seri Pahlawan Gagah Perkasa.
+He is the only recipient of both the Seri Pahlawan Gagah Perkasa and Pingat Gagah Berani, and was the last living recipient of the Seri Pahlawan Gagah Perkasa.

 Early life and military service

 Kanang anak Langkau was born on 2 March 1945 in Julau, Sarawak.
 He entered military service with the British Army, as an Iban Tracker, attending Jungle Warfare School in Ulu Tiram in early 1962.
 Kanang was attached to the 42 Commando serving during the Brunei Revolt and during the Indonesia-Malaysia Confrontation.
 He later served with the Royal New Zealand Infantry Regiment.
-He was absorbed into the Sarawak Rangers which eventually became part of the Malaysian Rangers when Malaysia was proclaimed on 16 September 1963.
+He was absorbed into the Sarawak Rangers which eventually became part of the Malaysian Rangers when Malaysia was formed on 16 September 1963.

-Kanang joined the Sarawak Rangers as an Iban tracker on 21 April 1962.
-(He was among those recruited by the late Bennett Jarrow).
-Sarawak Rangers was then part of the British Army and later absorbed into the Malaysian Army's Royal Ranger Regiment upon the formation of Malaysia on 16 September 1963 between the then Federation of Malaya, Singapore, Sabah (then North Borneo) and Sarawak with Singapore ceded later and Brunei opted not to join.
+Kanang joined the Sarawak Rangers as an Iban tracker on 21 April 1962, under the recruitment efforts of the late Bennett Jarrow.
+At that time, the Sarawak Rangers were part of the British Army but later became part of the Malaysian Army's Royal Ranger Regiment following the formation of Malaysia on 16 September 1963, which included the Federation of Malaya, Singapore, Sabah (then North Borneo), and Sarawak.
+Singapore later separated, and Brunei opted not to join.

-In an operation in the Korbu Forest Reserve at Fort Legap on 1 June 1979 whilst on a mission tracking the enemy, Sergeant Kanang's group came across a temporary enemy resting camp.
-Sergeant Kanang ak Langkau from the 8th Battalion Royal Rangers immediately launched an attack on that enemy camp, an enemy that far outnumbered the Kanang's group.
-In this fierce contact with the enemy, two of the Rangers were mortally wounded.
-Five of the enemy were killed and enemy equipment was captured.
-He was conferred the highest gallantry award, the "Pingat Gagah Berani" by his Majesty the King.
+During an operation in the Korbu Forest Reserve at Fort Legap on 1 June 1979, Sergeant Kanang's team encountered an enemy resting camp while tracking enemy forces.
+Despite being outnumbered, Sergeant Kanang, from the 8th Battalion Royal Rangers, initiated an attack on the camp.
+Two Rangers were wounded in the battle, while five enemy combatants were killed, and equipment was seized.
+For his bravery, Sergeant Kanang was awarded the "Pingat Gagah Berani", the highest honor for gallantry, by His Majesty the King.

-In an incident in Tanah Hitam, Perak on 8 February 1980 a soldier was killed.
+In an incident in Tanah Hitam, Perak, on 8 February 1980 a soldier was killed.
 Kanang, leading a platoon, was sent to track the enemy down and eliminate them.
-For eleven days they tracked the enemy until they stumbled upon a much larger enemy force at Ladang Kinding, Sungei Siput, Perak.
+For eleven days, they tracked the enemy until they stumbled upon a much larger enemy force at Ladang Kinding, Sungei Siput, Perak.
+Kanang successfully tracks down the enemy.
+Eleven days after the death of the soldier, he managed to track and identify the enemy's route of escape.
+On 19 February 1980 at around 1500, after conducting a reconnaissance, his platoon estimated the location of the enemy, which was located near their location.
+They were actually inside the location of the enemy.